 Introductory remark

-Against the background of the restrictions on Russian gas supplies that began in June 2022 and the resulting financial losses, the German Federal Government, Uniper and Fortum have agreed on a financial stabilization package for Uniper on September 21, which was finalized on November 23, 2022.
+Against the background of the restrictions on Russian gas supplies that began in June 2022 and the resulting financial losses, the German Federal Government, Uniper and Fortum agreed on a financial stabilization package for Uniper on September 21, which was finalized on November 23, 2022.

 On December 19, 2022, a framework agreement between the Federal Government and Uniper was concluded, which concretizes the measures to stabilize Uniper.

-The common goal of the Federal Government and Uniper is not only to ensure security of supply, but also to help establish a sustainable energy supply in Germany and thus also give the company and its employees a perspective for the future.
+The common goal of the Federal Government and Uniper was not only to ensure security of supply, but also to help establish a sustainable energy supply in Germany and thus also give the company and its employees a perspective for the future.

-- A short-term provision of liquidity by the state-owned KfW bank for the settlement of energy trading transactions and interim financing of gas curtailment losses.
+• A short-term provision of liquidity by the state-owned KfW bank for the settlement of energy trading transactions and interim financing of gas curtailment losses.

 Shareholder approval